 Holy Cow Television

-Naccarato, Holy Cow Television (Hybrid Sculptural Objects), Plastic cow, Skinned TV / integrated TV/VCR player on wood base | Axeneo7, QC, 2010
+Holy Cow Television (Hybrid Sculptural Objects), Plastic cow, Skinned TV / integrated TV/VCR player on wood base | Axeneo7, QC, Naccarato, 2010

-Naccarato, Holy Cow Television (Hybrid Sculptural Object), Axeneo7, QC, 2010
+Holy Cow Television (Hybrid Sculptural Objects), Plastic cow, Skinned TV / integrated TV/VCR player on wood base | Axeneo7, QC, Naccarato, 2010

 About: